-You can sense victory…the war is over, or so you think!
+You can sense victory.
+The war is over, or so you think!
 Has your mouse infestation concluded?

-But, how can you be sure that all the mice are now gone?
-How do you know if your safe from all the diseases that mice can bring to your home?
+How do you know if you’re safe from all the diseases that mice can bring to your home?

-In this post, I am going to give you some tips for how you can be sure that all the mice have left your home!
+So many questions.
+In this post, I will give you some tips for ensuring that all the mice have left your home!

-If you are like me, then you will have problems sleeping (pesky mice keeping you awake!)
-You will also become obsessed with every little noise that you hear around your home.
+If you are like me, you will become obsessed with every mouse-like noise you hear around your home.

 But…now you think you may have cracked it, right?
 You’ve got dealing with mice down to a T… Do you think you might have got rid of every mouse that has infested your home?
 Your DIY pest control has worked!

-Let’s have a look at the things you can do to know, 100%, that all the mice have gone and you can forget the mice infestation you have just battled with.
+Let’s look at what you can do to know 100% that all the mice have gone, and you can forget the mice infestation you have just battled with.

 How Do You Know When All The Mice Are Gone?